rupalidashore/AngularGrocery/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

+Here is my YouTube link for demonstration: https://youtu.be/uZ5nJdfTcCQ

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.